zhiming99/rpc-frmwrk/README.md

 ---
 [`Mon 25 Nov 2019 03:58:57 PM Beijing`]
-1. added LZ4 compression option to the router traffic. the `rpcrouter` now accepts option `-c` to enable compression on the outbound packets from the CRpcNativeProtoFdo port.
+1. added LZ4 compression option to the router traffic. the `rpcrouter` now accepts command line option `-c` to enable compression on the outbound packets from the CRpcNativeProtoFdo port.
 2. SSL support next...

 [`Sat 23 Nov 2019 01:38:46 PM Beijing`]